-The Mapping Partner must fully document the coastal flood hazard determination for each affected community.
 FIS reports and FIRMs form the basis of Federal, State, and local regulatory and statutory enforcement mechanisms and are subject to administrative appeal.
 Mapping Partners must ensure that all technical processes and decisions are recorded and documented.
 Such documentation will provide detailed data needed by FEMA or the community to reconstruct or defend the study results on technical grounds.
+The Mapping Partner must fully document the coastal flood hazard determination for each affected community in a Technical Support Data Notebook (TSDN), per FEMA Procedure Memorandum # 62 Technical Support Data Notebook (TSDN) submittal and Flood Elevation Determination Docket (FEDD) File Review Protocol for Mapping Projects, issued May 25, 2011.